The Future of Data Modeling in Power BI with Fabric and AI Integration

 5. Automated Data Model Documentation

 AI generates clear explanations and documentation for Power BI data models automatically as users build them.
 It describes what each table, field, and relationship does in simple, understandable language.
-The system automatically updates documentation when model structure changes.
+The system automatically updates documentation when the model structure changes.
 This automatic documentation helps new team members understand Power BI models quickly and makes maintenance much easier over time.

 How Does the Future of Microsoft Fabric + AI Integration for Power BI Data Modeling Look Like?